joeyulivecn/voteguru/README.md

 - optimize the workflows and fix bugs.

-You can see the app here - https://voteguru.herokuapp.com
+You can see the origin app here - https://voteguru.herokuapp.com

 # voteguru
 a simple voting application